acleefr/president/README.md

 # French Card Game "President" Repository

 This repository contains the implementation of the French card game "President" using Python for the terminal-based version and React with TypeScript for the graphical version.
+I just do it for fun.

 ## Game Rules